pdffiller/pdffiller-nodejs-api-client/docs/CustomLogos.md

 <a name="CustomLogos+create"></a>

 ### customLogos.create(customLogo, [callback]) ⇒ <code>Promise</code>
-Create new custom logo with given data.
+Adds a new custom logo from a url or multipart.

 **Kind**: instance method of [<code>CustomLogos</code>](#CustomLogos)